Sampling and User-Supplied Equipment

 The Alvin Group calculates the submersible’s payload as a part of the preparation for every dive.
 Air and water weights of installed user-supplied equipment and sampling tools are included in these calculations.
 It is important that accurate air and water (buoyancy) measurements are obtained for all science-supplied items intended for use on Alvin and/or deployed platforms (elevators).
-The Alvin Expedition Leader will request these weights for all science gear at the beginning of each cruise.
+The Alvin Expedition Leader will request the air and water weights for all science gear at the beginning of each cruise.

 Although use of a model to calculate air weight and net buoyancy of an assembly is possible, it is much more accurate to obtain air and water weights via empirical means.
 Air weights may be found via standard means (appropriately sized scale).
-Buoyancy measurements require that the item be submerged in sea water while measuring the resulting buoyancy.
+Buoyancy measurements require that the item be submerged in sea water while measuring the resulting weight or buoyancy of the item.
 Although not typical, users should be aware that some items may be neutrally or positively buoyant in sea water which could have an impact on use during sampling.
 These items may be prone to float from the basket and thus require additional consideration.

 Obtain weight and buoyancy for fully assembled components where possible and fully submerge the items during measurements.
 To ensure accuracy during measurements, it is important to ensure all equipment air voids and cavities are fully flooded to the extent possible.
 For larger items, obtaining buoyancy may require the use of a crane and load cell to fully submerge the item in sea water.
 With prior planning assistance may be available as a part of cruise mobilization (typically the two days prior to departure from port).